 During the first two years of the curriculum, students are enrolled as pre-vet tech students.
 Students will be enrolled in general education courses.
-Students will apply during the spring semester of their sophomore year for entry into the junior year of the VMTP if not already accepted under the Pre-Admission policy.
+Students may apply through the regular Admissions process for entry into the junior year of the VMTP if not already accepted under the Pre-Admission policy.